Proton Holdings: 1980s

 The first generation Proton Saga.
 More than 1.2 million units were sold between 1985 and 2008.

 The concept of a national car was conceived in 1979 by then-Deputy Prime Minister of Malaysia, Dato' Seri Dr. Mahathir bin Mohamad, now Tun Dr. Mahathir Mohamad, with the goal of enhancing the Malaysian automotive industry.
-The National Car Project was approved by the Cabinet in 1982, leading to the equity investment of Proton on 7 May 1983, with Mitsubishi Corporation for the future of the company.
+The National Car Project was approved by the Cabinet in 1982, leading to the participating interest of Proton on 7 May 1983, with Mitsubishi Corporation for the future of the company.
 At its creation, it was wholly owned by the government of Malaysia through Khazanah Nasional.
 It was headed by its founder, Dr. Mahathir.
 Proton approached Mitsubishi Motors between 1983 and 1984 and brokered a joint venture between both companies for the production of the first Malaysian car.
-The result of the collaboration was the Proton Saga, which launched on 9 July 1985.
+The result of the collaboration was the Proton Saga, which launched in July 1985.

 The Proton Saga was based on the second-generation 1983 Mitsubishi Lancer Fiore 4-door saloon, powered by a 1.3-liter Mitsubishi Orion 4G13 engine.
 The first Proton Saga to roll off the production line in Shah Alam is preserved in the National Museum (Muzium Negara) as a symbol of the beginning of the Malaysian automotive industry.
-Sales of the new Saga outstripped supply, and Proton struggled to meet the growing demand, but by mid-1986, it had captured a 64% majority domestic market share in the below 1600cc segment.
+Sales of the new Saga outstripped supply, and Proton did not meet the growing demand.
+By mid-1986, it captured a 64% majority domestic market share in the below 1600cc segment.
 Later in October 1987, a hatchback variant called the Proton Saga Aeroback was launched and had a more powerful 1.5L Mitsubishi 4G15 engine and a redesigned rear-end.
 Exports to Ireland began in 1988, and by March 1989, Proton had entered the United Kingdom car market with the Saga saloon and hatchback duo, where the Malaysian company set the record for the "Fastest Selling Make of New Car Ever to Enter the United Kingdom."

 Proton's sales declined during the late 1980s as a result of the worldwide economic recession, and the lack of technical expertise in Proton's management.
 Kenji Iwabuchi, a former Mitsubishi Motors executive, was appointed as the managing director of Proton in 1988.